 For children aged 8 -13

-Join Jenna Oldaker from Murrup Art for an exciting art workshop.
-Jenna is a Wadawurrung Traditional Owner and Visual Artist who creates vibrant and contemporary artworks inspired by her ancestors and their spirits.
+Jenna Oldaker from Murrup Art is a Wadawurrung Traditional Owner and Visual Artist who creates vibrant and contemporary artworks inspired by her ancestors and their spirits.
 Learn about Wadawurrung culture and Country while decorating your own tote bag.

 National NAIDOC Week celebrations are held across Australia in the first week of July each year, to celebrate and recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 NAIDOC Week is an opportunity for all Australians to learn about First Nations cultures and histories and participate in celebrations of the oldest, continuous living cultures on earth.